GPS Trackers for Dementia and Alzheimer's

 people will develop dementia this year.

-There are already 850,000 diagnosed, two-thirds of which will wander at least once.
-If this includes someone close to you, then you may already be familiar with the anxiety it can cause - the longer it takes to find the person, the higher the risks of injury or death.
+There are already 850,000 diagnosed, two-thirds of which will wander at least once - if not found within 24 hours, up to half can suffer serious injury or death.
+If this includes someone close to you, then you may already be familiar with the anxiety it can cause.
 Wandering is unfortunately one of the most common symptoms of Alzheimer’s disease and other types of dementia.

-The majority of our customers are seeking reassurance and peace of mind for exactly this situation, caring for a friend or relative with Alzheimer's or dementia.
+The majority of our customers are seeking reassurance and peace of mind for exactly this situation, caring for a friend or relative with Alzheimer's or dementia with the assistance of a GPS Tracking device.

 Our Stray Star GPS tracker for Alzheimer’s, dementia and elderly users is a simple, great solution, offering reassurance and convenience in being able to find your loved one quickly.
 Instant locations, full control and uniquely flexible settings for relatives/carers.
 No call-centers & no subscriptions - just great peace of mind and aftercare.